Eng-Sharjeel/Data-Engineering/Projects/MovieLens-ELT-dbt/README.md

 ---

 ## ⚙️ Complete Instructions
-The complete instructions of the project are in the **Movielens.sql** file
+The complete instructions of the project is in the **Movielens.sql** file

 ---